 I encourage you to try the ones that sound like they might be fun and explore with curiosity the ones that initially might not.

 What are the benefits of meditation?

-A deep connection to my intuition, a profound sense of connection, a innate feeling of belonging and internal space which allows me to be more present and enjoy my life in a deeper, fuller, realer way.
+A deep connection to your intuition, a profound sense of connection, an innate feeling of belonging and internal space which allows you to be more present and enjoy your life in a deeper, fuller, realer way.

 So… You want in?

 Let me first start by breaking down what I’m now calling meditation, I have divided the practice itself into two parts:

 1. Relaxing and emptying enough to quieten, and evoke a state of listening

 This (the inquiry) in itself is then two fold: